 One reminder please, is that we have a White group of volunteers who are very happy to give people a phonecall, a “Check and Chat” to be sure they are OK.
 If you think someone might benefit from this please tell them to contact their co-ordinator as they would for other assistance, and the process will swing into action.
 You can also mention a possible need to your co-ordinator.

 Thanks are due to my fellow steering group members, Sue, Sophie, Luke and Olly.
 They’ve put in a great deal of time and effort.
-We’ve also had great practical support from The Town Council, St Disen’s Church, from Piers who has wrangled software and Google sheets, from Dave and Kathy, rekindling their youth scootering a paper round, .
+We’ve also had great practical support from The Town Council, St Disen’s Church, from Piers who has wrangled software and Google sheets, from Dave and Kathy, rekindling their youth scootering a paper round, and from Owen who created the Logo.

 Keep well,